Biomedical Research Fellowships

 The Hartwell Foundation provides funding to US citizens for postdoctoral training in biomedical science at select, qualifying research institutions in the United States.
 Hartwell Fellowships offer support for two years at $50,000 direct cost per year to support scientists in the early stages of their research careers by enabling them to pursue further specialized training as part of professional career development.

 It is the hope of The Hartwell Foundation that all Fellows will continue their research career as they complete their training and ascend to a permanent position in academia, industry or government service.
 Thus, with the goal of seeking that first entry-level position, it is not surprising when the opportunity presents itself that a Fellow may resign postdoctoral status to accept a job offer.
 While departure of a Hartwell Fellow before completion of the two-year term is never contemplated, circumstances and opportunity will prevail, potentially leaving a significant portion of Fellowship funding unused.
-In such a case, the sponsoring institution will designate a new Fellow within Hartwell guidelines, with no adjustment in additional funding provided by the Foundation.
+In such a case, the sponsoring institution may be required to designate a new Fellow within Hartwell guidelines, with no adjustment in additional funding provided by the Foundation.

 At the conclusion of their postdoctoral training, Hartwell Fellows are asked to submit to The Hartwell Foundation a Summary of the Impact that the award had on their career goals.